maxzz/update-env-upen/README.md

 # update-env-upen

-A TypeScript CLI utility that automatically updates environment variables in `.env` files across your project.
+A upen (update environment) utility that automatically updates environment variables in `.env` files across your project.
 It updates variables containing `_MODIFIED` with the current date and increments build numbers for variables containing `_BUILD`.

 ## Features